Glorifying His name through wood products

 Many pro-life advocates would also say abortion is wrong on any level, that is to say, there is nothing so important in the realm of moral dilemmas which would justify the act of abortion.
 Judicially speaking, what makes the issue even more delicate and troublesome is that in many states when a pregnant woman is murdered and her unborn baby also dies, the accused could be held liable for the murder of two persons, not just the pregnant mother (please refer to the Unborn Victims of Violence Act, 2004).
 So the consent of the mother seems to be a fundamental and deciding factor in the apparent rightness and wrongness of the act.
 From what I understand, the supporters of abortion feel the woman owns an implicit right to choose for herself.
 While I don’t want to spend any great effort on unpacking the notion of rights, I think it important to at least open up the discussion before we go any further.

 Where do rights really come from?
 From a government, a civilization, an ideology, or from a supernatural objective reality, such as a God?
-A right would appear to be something which can’t be taken away or surrendered, at least that is how inalienable rights are understood in the United States Declaration of Independence.
+Generally speaking, a right is something which can’t be taken away, but possibly surrendered, at least that is how inalienable rights are understood in the United States Declaration of Independence (actually the term used was unalienable in the Declaration).
 The three listed in that document are life, liberty, and the pursuit of happiness.
 Please note there is no right to privacy in the Declaration of Independence or the Constitution.

 The document also states these rights are endowed by “their Creator.”
 While poetic and possessing some truth perhaps as far as the genesis of rights, we know life, liberty and the pursuit of happiness are in fact surrendered through the choices we make with our libertarian freedoms.
+These rights can also be taken from us by choices of other people or regimes who feel their rights supersede ours.
 For example, people who commit crimes of the state forfeit their liberty in many cases, and in more serious cases their life, such as capital punishment convictions, which would obviously terminate their pursuit of happiness as well.
+And most of us agree the state should take away these rights when people can’t live lawfully with respect to their fellow person.
 In regards to the pursuit of happiness, just imagine if people truly pursued everything in life that made them happy with no boundaries whatsoever being put on their explorations?
 You probably get the idea by now, but what happens when different pursuits of happiness converge, perhaps similar to what we are seeing with the Russian invasion of Ukraine?
 Clearly both sides aren’t right in this conflict are they, along with exercising true inalienable rights?

 This notion of true rights then, at least how it’s delivered in our country’s Declaration of Independence (despite their best intentions), can prove to be a little ambiguous.
 So what sort of moral ground, like a right, would a woman have to decide whether she can abort her baby?
 I think the answer is actually pretty simple depending on the worldview you hold.
-There are really just two worldviews colliding here.
-One worldview sees God as the moral lawgiver of the world, whose greatest creation and value in the world is the human life, not human choice, while the other worldview sees the individual person as the moral lawgiver of their world, with the power to decide which rights they wish to believe in and protect; and not having the burden to hold themselves accountable to anybody but themselves.
-Now in the first worldview, with God as the judge and arbiter of humanity, abortion would clearly be wrong and an abomination to God’s greatest gift (at least in how the Christian understands God’s greatest gift); the gift of life.
+There are just two worldviews colliding here.
+One worldview sees God as the moral lawgiver of the world, whose greatest creation and value in the world is the human life, not human choice, while the other worldview sees the individual person as the moral lawgiver of their world, with the power to decide which rights they wish to believe in and protect; and not having the burden to hold themselves accountable to anybody but themselves, or just hold themselves accountable when it’s convenient for them.
+The former worldview with God as the judge and arbiter of humanity, abortion would clearly be wrong and an abomination to God’s greatest gift (at least in how the Christian understands God’s greatest gift); the gift of life.
 In the second worldview it would be hard to argue the rightness and wrongness of an action when God is not in the picture.
 You see, what has happened in the second worldview is our objective moral standard has been extinguished and now rightness and wrongness, good and bad, rest in the realm of public opinion, and who would be the arbiter to say which side is right?
 If a woman is to take the latter worldview, she would be living consistent to her worldview, but of course that opens up a nexus of difficult philosophical consequences.

 Let’s look at a few.
 If rights are purely a human idea, void of God, who decides what is and isn’t a right?
 In the example above of Russia invading Ukraine, if Vladimir Putin feels it’s in the best interest of the Russian people (their flourishing and prosperity as a civilization) to invade Ukraine by force and take back land their country used to inhabit and own, why doesn’t he have a right to do that?
 Isn’t he exercising a so-called inalienable right for his and his people’s pursuit of happiness (my body my choice)?
 Who’s to say he’s out of bounds?